-FORM 10-Q
+FORM 10 - Q

-Mark One) Z QUARTERLY REPORT PURSUANT TO SECTION 13 ACT OF 1934 OR 15(d) OF THE SECURITIES EXCHANGE For the quarterly period ende ed May 31, 2012 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 ACT OF 1934 OR 15(d) OF THE SECURITIES EXCHANGE For the transition period from to Commission file number r: 1-31643 CCA Industr (Exact name of registrant as spec Delaware (State or other jurisdiction of incorporation or organization) 04-2795439 (IRS Employer Identification No.) 200 Murray Hill Pa East Rutherford, NJ (Address of principal execut J 07073 (201) 330-1400 (Registrant's telephone number, inc (Former Name, Former Address and Former Fiscal V vear, if Changed Since Last Report) Indicate by check mark whether the registrant (1) has filed all reports required Act of 1934 during the preceding 12 months (or for such shorter period that the peen subject to such filing requirements for the past 90 days.
-Yes 🗵 No he registrant was required to file such reports), and (2) has Indicate by check mark whether the registrant has submitted electronically an Data File required to be submitted and posted pursuant to Rule 405 of Regula months (or for such shorter period that the registrant was required to submit a ation S-T (§232.405 of this chapter) during the preceding 12 indicate by check mark whether the registrant is a large accelerated filer, an accompany.
-See the definitions of "large accelerated filer," "accelerated filer" a Exchange Act (Check one).
-Large accelerated filer Accelerated filer □ Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (a Act).
-Yes □ No ⊠ as defined in Rule 12b-2 of the Exchange
+(Mark One) Z QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECU ACT OF 1934 URITIES EXCHANGE For the quarterly period ended August 31, 2012 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECU ACT OF 1934 URITIES EXCHANGE For the transition period from to Commission file number: 1-31643 CCA Industries Inc. (Exact name of registrant as specified in its charter) Delaware04-279(State or other jurisdiction of incorporation or organization)(IRS Em ployer 200 Murray Hill Parkway East Rutherford, NJ 07073 (Address of principal executive offices) (201) 330-1400 (Registrant's telephone number, including area code) (Former Name, Former Address and Former Fiscal Year, if Changed Since Last Report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 1 Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to fil been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this charmonths (or for such shorter period that the registrant was required to submit and post such files).
+Yes pter) during the preceding 12 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerate company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company Exchange Act (Check one).
+Large accelerated filer □ Accelerated filer Non-accelerated filer Smaller reporting company ⊠ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Excl hange Act).
+Yes □ No 🗵

-As of July 13, 2012 there were (i) 6,086,740 shares of the issuer's common stock, par value \$0.01, outstanding; and (ii) 967,702 shares of the issuer's Class A common stock, par value \$0.01, outstanding.
+As of October 12, 2012 there were (i) 6,086,740 shares of the issuer's common stock, par value \$0.01, outstanding; and (ii) 967,702 shares of the issuer's Class A common stock, par value \$0.01, outstanding.